 - Is online payment safe?

 Yes.
 Our online transactions are handled by Barclaycard through a secure gateway which encrypts your card details.
 These are not released to Wild Places Publishing and we do not at any time hold your sensitive card information.
 Barclaycard is an established service provider and handles a third of all UK credit and debit card transactions.
 You will see a Powered by Barclaycard symbol when you pay using a credit or debit card.
-Your payment will go through a 3D-Secure authorisation stage before it is accepted.
+Your payment will go through a Visa Secure (formerly called 3D-Secure) authorisation stage before it is accepted.

 In addition, this website is regularly 'swept' by a security company for any signs of malware, and verified accordingly.
 The badge below indicates the date it was last checked.